 Sometimes, such as when there is an infection in the lungs, an excess of mucus is produced.
 The body attempts to get rid of this excess by coughing it up as sputum.

-Causes and colors of excess sputum
+Causes and colors

 There are many different reasons for the body to produce excess sputum.
 Below is a list of some of these causes, along with how the sputum may appear.

 In smokers, mucus builds up in the lungs, causing a "smoker's cough."
 The sputum produced may be green, yellow, or bloody.